 The objectives of the organization is to promote cordiality and unity among Itsekiri sons and daughters, protect and support Itsekiri people and their values, promote Itsekiri custom and culture, to promote social and economic development among members and all Itsekiri.
 The organization goal is to promote peaceful co-existence between Itsekiri their hosts and neighbors.

-Four itsekiri women had the vision during a casual meeting in 1990 to form our association which was officially launched the summer of 1992 known today as SCICA, the names are Mrs. Rose Anne Amoruwa, Mrs. Margaret E-Nunu, Mrs. Queen May and Ms. Rosemary Temisaren.
+Four itsekiri women had the vision during a casual meeting in the summer of 1990 to form our association which was officially launched the summer of 1992 known today as SCICA, the names are Mrs. Rose Anne Amoruwa, Mrs. Margaret E-Nunu, Mrs. Queen May and Ms. Rosemary Temisaren.
 The focus at the meeting was to unite and bring together the Itsekiris in southern California by promoting our cultural heritage aboard and extending support to the Itsekiris back home.

 SCICA is a registered 501(c)(3) non profit group in California, our goals, purpose and accomplishments has always been to promote, preserve our cultural heritage and contribute to the economic development of our people back home.
 Amongst its accomplishments is the adoption of Ginuwa Grammar school in Ode-Itsekiri.
 In the spirit of one nation SCICA as a member of Ugbajo Itsekiri USA Inc. turned over its projects to the national body, which included annual scholarships, the school adoption, shipments of stationeries, computers, clothes and medical equipment to Nigeria.

 As part of our involvement with the national body we have produced members on the executive positions, the second president of ugbajo Itsekiri USA Inc. Mr. Mac E-Nunu is a member of SCICA.